 student_id

-students id at institution
+student’s id at institution

 course_id

-abbreviation for `course, course number, semester
+abbreviation for course, course number, semester

 gender